charlesll/boni-and-class/README.md

 Supplementary code to the article:

-Valetich, Le Losq, Arculus, Umino and Mavrogenes, 2019, Compositions and classification of fractionated boninite series melts from the Izu-Bonin-Mariana arc, Journal of Petrology.
+Valetich, Le Losq, Arculus, Umino and Mavrogenes.
+Compositions and classification of fractionated boninite series melts from the Izu-Bonin-Mariana arc, Journal of Petrology.
+Journal of Petrology, Volume 62, Issue 2, February 2021, egab013, https://doi.org/10.1093/petrology/egab013

 # Requirements
  - Python 3.6 or higher